 1 line drawer, (audio interference) sit over your shoulder and let's work on this together.
 You know, let's get it 3 done.
 I mean, is that allowed?
-Does that -- is that within the compass of what a commissioner does, or is 4 5 that too micromanaging?
-Right.
+Does that -- is that 4 within the compass of what a commissioner does, or is 5 that too micromanaging?
+MS. CLARK: Right.
 Yes.
-I would think that is a 6 MS. CLARK: 7 legal question, and I would also say that -- so we've been talking about some of the traits Commissioners need 8 to exhibit to really excel in this position and with this 10 task, and I think that team collaboration among 11 themselves is, as Karin mentioned, something that's going 12 to be necessary.
+I would think that is a 6 7 legal question, and I would also say that -- so we've been talking about some of the traits Commissioners need 8 to exhibit to really excel in this position and with this 10 task, and I think that team collaboration among 11 themselves is, as Karin mentioned, something that's going 12 to be necessary.
 So one Commissioner sitting down with 13 the line drawings, saying do it like this, do it like 14 this, do it like this, is not exactly acting in the name 15 of collaboration, or acting in a way that is very 16 collaborative.
-And I would say that, again, this is a 17 legal question, and my guess would be that a draft that was created in that way might just be --18 19 MR. DAWSON: Ms. Clark, if I might join in.
+And I would say that, again, this is a 17 legal question, and my quess would be that a draft that 18 was created in that way might just be --19 MR. DAWSON: Ms. Clark, if I might join in.
 You are 20 quite correct.
 It is a legal question, and I think it 21 should be made clear that the Commission itself decides 22 how it will draw the lines under the authority that it is 23 granted or that it is directed under the constitutional 24 and statutory provisions.
-They obviously will employ the consultants necessary to help them to do that, but they are charged with drawing the lines, and to the extent that they are receiving counsel and assistance from their

-3 staff, of course they will use that to undertake their

-4 duties, but I think it should be made clear that the

-5 | Commission itself will be determining how the lines are
+They obviously will employ the consultants necessary to help them to do that, but they

+- are charged with drawing the lines, and to the extent that they are receiving counsel and assistance from their staff, of course they will use that to undertake their duties, but I think it should be made clear that the Commission itself will be determining how the lines are - 7 UNIDENTIFIED SPEAKER: Thank you, Mr. Dawson.
+So 8 Jaime, we have about seven minutes. - 9 MS. CLARK: Okay.
+Thank you very much.

-6 drawn.
+drawn.